-Two types of solutions exist for oral administration and for external use.
+There exist two types of solutions: for oral administration and for external use.

-Solutions for external use are the following: lotions, eye, nose and ear drops.
+Solutions for external use are as follous: lotions, eye, nose and ear drops.
 The volume of lotions is from 50 to 500 ml, drops usually prescribed in 5-10-20 ml.